FarTow/math-kit/README.md

 # Math Kit
-A collection of math-related utilities in Java for use on various projects.
+A collection of math-related utilities in Java for use in various projects.

 ### Installation
 1. Clone this repository or download it as a .zip file.